A Celiac’s Gluten Free Guide to Mexico

 • Cuesco Fino Sabor Natural (fine, natural flavor) in San Luis Potosí.

-• Ecobutik in San Angel, Mexico City.
+• Ecobutik in San Angel, Mexico City sells gluten free dry goods.

 • Distrito Foods makes a gluten free mole and sells other gluten free flours at their Mexico City store.

-• Tonari Mercadería Gourmet in Chihuahua.
+• Tonari Mercadería Gourmet in Chihuahua has gluten free products on offer.

 • La Miscelánea and Xiguela are two smaller shops in Oaxaca that sell gluten free and organic products.
 Xiguela also offers online shopping.